byJeevan/Swift_Playgrounds/Swift Notes/UIKit-View-Controller-Lifecycle.md

 - applicationWillEnterForeground: — Lets you know that your app is moving out of the background and back into the foreground, but that it is not yet active.
 - applicationWillTerminate: — Lets you know that your app is being terminated.
 This method is not called if your app is suspended.

-#### UIView vs CALayer
+#### UIView vs CALayer ⭐️
-**1. Usage of library  :** UIView is a container for CALayers - uses UIKit.
-CALayer where we draw the contents - uses CoreGraphics.
+**1. Usage of library  :**
+- UIView is a container for (backed by) CALayers - uses `UIKit`framework.
+- CALayer where we draw the contents - uses `CoreGraphics` framework.
+-
-**2. Way of drawing :**  Views are being drawn using CPU on the main thread.
-Layers are drawn directly on the GPU.
-It happens on a separate thread without burdening the CPU.
+**2. Usage of Hardware :**
+- UIViews are being drawn using `CPU` on the main thread.
+-Layers are drawn directly on the `GPU` - which happens on a separate thread without burdening the CPU.

 #### LayoutIfNeeded vs SetNeedsLayout
 `layoutIfNeeded` says update immediately please, whereas `setNeedsLayout` says please update but you can wait until the next update cycle.